-Angie is proud to be the artistic director of Theatre Cedar Rapids, following in the footsteps of a strong tradition of leadership at TCR.
-Angie was brought on by Leslie Charipar in 2011 and has since at directed for TCR: Joseph and the Amazing Technicolor Dreamcoat, The Diary of Anne Frank, Grease, Billy Elliot the Musical, Next Fall, Calendar Girls, Next to Normal, Clybourne Park, A Chorus Line, For Colored Girls, and Five Woman Wearing the Same Dress.
-She has represented TCR at AACTFest and won Best Director at both state and regional levels.
-Other directing credits include: Detroit, Circle Mirror Transformation, Dancing Lessons, The Taming, and the National New Play Network rolling world premiere of Relativity for Riverside Theatre; August: Osage County for both Urban Theater Project and the University of Northern Iowa; Cymbeline, Much Ado About Nothing, and Closer for Fourth Room; Rabbit Hole with Urban Theater Project; The Price, Lombardi, and God of Carnage for Old Creamery; and Stravinsky’s A Soldiers Tale with Orchestra Iowa.
-Angie studied theater at the University of Northern Iowa, Circle-in-the-Square in NYC, and has been fortunate to have studied/workshopped with great directors and acting teachers both in New York and in the Midwest.
+Angie has directed for TCR: A Gentleman’s Guide to Love and Murder, Out of Bounds, St. Nicholas, Bright Star, Matilda, The Hunchback of Notre Dame, Shakespeare in Love, My Fair Lady, Joseph and the Amazing Technicolor Dreamcoat, The Diary of Anne Frank, Grease, Billy Elliot the Musical, Next Fall, Calendar Girls, Next to Normal, Clybourne Park, A Chorus Line, For Colored Girls, and Five Woman Wearing the Same Dress.
+She has also represented TCR at AACTFest and won Best Director at both state and regional levels.
+Other directing credits include: Men on Boats (Voted “Best in the CRANDIC” 2019), Detroit, Circle Mirror Transformation, Dancing Lessons, The Taming, and the National New Play Network rolling world premiere of Relativity for Riverside Theatre; August: Osage County for both Urban Theater Project and the University of Northern Iowa; Cymbeline, Much Ado About Nothing, and Closer for Fourth Room Theatre; Rabbit Hole with Urban Theater Project; The Price, Lombardi, and God of Carnage for Old Creamery Theatre; and Stravinsky’s A Soldiers Tale with Orchestra Iowa.